 Calingasta to Salta, Argentina (730 miles) November 20th 2015 Hello folks, from Salta, where Fi and I are taking a few days off and enjoying the city.
 With about 700,000 residents (all of whom seem to be walking or driving on the narrow streets at any given time), Salta is the most Spanish colonial city in Argentina, with beautifully preserved architecture and well-manicured garden plazas.

 A lot has happened since our last update, including being awoken i ... read more

 South America » Argentina » Salta » Salta Following independence from Spain in 1816, Argentina experienced periods of internal political conflict between conservatives and liberals and between civilian and military factions.
 After World War II, a long period of Peronist authoritarian rule an... ... read more

-A little about us: Ken grew up in the U.S. (near Boston, MA), while Fi was born in the United Kingdom (Shropshire) and lived there until 2010.
-We met in 2005 in Peru: Fi had been backpacking through South America for about 9 months and Ken was on a surfing vacation that went wrong.
+A little about us: Ken grew up in the U.S. (near Boston, MA), while Fi was born in England (Shropshire) and lived there until 2010.
+We first met each other in Peru, quite by chance: Fi had been backpacking through South America for about 9 months and Ken was on a surfing vacation that went wrong.
 To make a long story bearably short, we met on a hiking trail near Machu Picchu and things took off from there.
-Now 13 years later, and after 8 years of marriage, we still share the same love for travelling and adventure.
-(By 'adventure' we mean riding our bikes for months on end or relocating to a non-English speak... full info
+Now 14 years later, and after 9.5 years of marriage, we still share the same love of travelling and adventure.
+(By 'adventure' we mean riding our bikes for months on end or relocating to a n... full info